DanielePalaia/gpss-nifi/README.md

 ![Screenshot](./pics/six.png)

+Password can be null.
+All the other properties must be specified.</br>
 NumberOfItemsToBatch specify if the components need to batch items before ingesting.
 In this case is 5 so the processor needs to receive at least 5 json entries before ingesting.</br>
 For pure streaming way you can set it to 1.